 Both colds and allergies are annoying, uncomfortable, and can get in the way of living your life.
 To get expert help on how to treat your symptoms, use services like your 24/7 nurse line, telehealth, and other programs that can provide treatment advice—without leaving the comfort of your home.

-Dr. Willson was the former Department Chief of Emergency Medicine at Swedish Medical Center in Seattle.
+Dr. Willson is the former Department Chief of Emergency Medicine at Swedish Medical Center in Seattle.
 He received a BA from Dartmouth, an M.D. from the University of Illinois College of Medicine, and an MBA from Wharton.